ultimateboy/environment/README.txt

 new environment states, hook_environment_alter() to tweak those definitions, and hook_environment_switch() to trigger any environment change operations defined in any module of your site.

+To create new workflows, implement hook_environment_workflow() and at least define a label element.
+To categorize an environment state as part of a given workflow, just add that element to the environment definition.

 The `environment_allowed()` function is a method for asserting behaviors predefined as permitted or not permitted in the environment definition.